About TCATexas ChalleNGe Academy

 The program is funded with federal money from the Department of Defense and matching funds from the Texas Legislature.
 TCA also receives grant money and donations from private citizens and organizations.
 Specifically, the “Texans Challenge Youth Foundation,” a 501(c) 3 organization, was chartered solely to raise funds for Texas ChalleNGe Academy.

-The residential phase in Sheffield is 22-weeks.
-There is one family visitation day and one home pass at Thanksgiving for the fall class and Memorial Day for the spring class.
-Upon graduation from the residential phase, Cadets begin the 12-month post-residential phase monitored and supported by a trained Texas ChalleNGe Academy mentor.
+The residential phase lasts 22 weeks, giving cadets an immersive experience in growth and discipline.
+During this time, cadets enjoy one family visitation day and a home pass—Thanksgiving for the fall class and Memorial Day for the spring class.
+After graduation from the residential phase, cadets move into the 12-month post-residential phase, where they continue to be guided and supported by a dedicated Texas ChalleNGe Academy mentor.

 The graduates of the 22-week residential program return home to pursue the goals developed during the residential phase and identified in their post-residential action (PRAP).
 Their success is measured by productive placement in the following months.
 Average placement for TCA graduates is 74% at the 17th month.
 Of those, 14% are in the military, 32% are in various types of educational placement, and 52% are employed.
 TCA averages a 75% GED pass rate.

 Yes!
-Beginning in 2008, the Texas ChalleNGe Academy is a partner with the Rice Consolidated Independent School District in Eagle Lake and can award high school diplomas to students that meet the criterion established by the Texas Education Agency.
+The Texas ChalleNGe Academy is a partner with the Rice Consolidated Independent School District in Eagle Lake and can award high school diplomas to students that meet the criterion established by the Texas Education Agency.
 Additionally, the academy offers credit recovery, credit by exam and GED testing.

 The Texas ChalleNGe Academy is 25% state and 75% federally funded and is tuition free to Texas residents.
 Uniforms, lodging, meals, education, and books are all provided by TCA.